-Memphis Theological Seminary is pleased to announce the Dr. James L. Netters Certificate in Congregational Ministry.
-This certificate program is designed for persons who are active in congregational life but not interested in pursuing a Masters level degree.
+Memphis Theological Seminary is pleased to have the Dr. James L. Netters Certificate in Congregational Ministry.
+This certificate program is designed for persons who are active in congregational life, but not interested in pursuing a Masters level degree.
 This certificate program aspires to prepare Christian leaders (lay and clergy) to offer competent leadership in congregational life.
-This program provides high-level theological education for associate ministers, Sunday school teachers, committee chairpersons and others who serve the church.
+This program provides high-level theological education for associate ministers, Sunday School teachers, committee chairpersons and others who serve the church.

 As the “chaplain in chief”, the pastor has a monumental task in caring for the spiritual health of the congregation.
 There are times when members are admitted into hospitals and other places of care and there seems to be limited time to do it all.
 Pastors are grateful to the members who are able to fill the visitation gap but provide effective and efficient ministry –as though the pastor were present.
 This class prepares the laity to provide visitation and provide the presence of the Church while leaving room for the shepherd to be effective when he/she arrives.

 (March 5 – April 16 – Saturday’s 9:00am – 12:00pm)